 There are two items in this section: Automatic Contacts automatically adds people that you respond to into your address book.
-For automatic contacts to work properly, you must select an address book with write permissions.
 Instant Messaging Contacts periodically synchronizes contact information and images with your instant messaging program.
 Currently this only works with Gaim.
+For both these features to work properly, the address book must have write permissions set.